Compare Cheese Making

 This is a good milking cow

 Cheese making grandma way

-In our case we had two milking cows, so we would collect up to 30 litres of milk every day in spring time, when there was plenty of green food for the cows to eat.
-In those times everybody needed to be self-sufficient and nothing would be allowed to go waist, the theory was waste not want not, therefore everybody was ready to do those things necessary to save whatever had to be saved, therefore the milk that we had collected from the cows we used to make cheese, this is what all farmer would do in the old days and I am going to explain it to you how all this was done, including some description of how in the very old time before my times was done.
+In our case we had two milking cows, so, we would collect up to 30 litres of milk every day in springtime, when there was plenty of green food for the cows to eat.
+In those times everybody needed to be self-sufficient and nothing would be allowed to go waist, the theory was waste not want not, therefore, everybody was ready to do those things necessary to save whatever had to be saved, therefore, the milk that we had collected from the cows we used to make cheese, this is what most farmer did in the old days; I am going to explain it to you how this was done.

-When I was very young my Grandma who would be staying and sleeping in town overnight would come to the farm to help us in the farm, so she would make cheese from this milk that we had milked from the farm animals, this thing happened for a few years, and then she slowly taught me how to make cheese.
-The whole process was simple but at the same time it was hard for a young bloke, but as I grew older and stronger and able to do it I was left most times on my own.
-So, if you don’t mind let me go over the process, because I would like to make a record of how these things were made in the past.
-You see, today in the farms things are different, because now there is a vehicle that collect milk from these farms and take it to the cheese factory to make cheese and any other milk products.
-So let me tell you how we made cheese and ricotta when I was young and how my forbear had made cheese themselves for centuries if not thousands of years before me.
+When I was young my Grandma who was staying and sleeping in town overnight would come to the farm to help us in the farm, so, she would make cheese from this milk that we had milked from the farm animals, this happened for a few years, and then she taught me how to make cheese.
+The whole process was simple but at the same time it was hard for a young bloke, but as I grew older and stronger and able to do it, I was left most times on my own.
+So, let me go over the process, because I want to make a record of how these things were made in the past.
+You see, today in the farm things are different, because now there is a vehicle that collect milk from these farms and take it to the cheese factory to make cheese and any other milk products.
+But let me tell you how we made cheese and ricotta when I was young and how my forbear had made cheese themselves for centuries if not thousands of years before me.

 Person milking the cow